kpmerry/Python-Choice-Based-Game/Spoilers.md

 All players will encounter this initial scene.
 Create player object and ask for a name.
 Introduce the game briefly.
 Describes what the player will experience and what the objective of the game is.
 ### 1. Scene setting
 Introduce the scene of the game.
-Remind the player of their goal to solve the murder but also assigns them their character.
+Introduce key characters to the player.
+Remind the player of their goal to solve the murder.
 **Idea for later implementation - give player choice of their character/objects.**
 Tells them if they have objects in their inventory and their uses.
 ### 2. Murder scene